7 New Year's Resolutions That Will Save You Money

-It's time to start formulating your resolutions for 2017, and wouldn't it be awesome if this year's list included ways to save money?
-Most sites will tell you to quit smoking or stop buying Starbucks every day, and while those suggestions are valid, we know you've heard that all before.
+It's time to start formulating your resolutions for 2018, and wouldn't it be awesome if this year's list included ways to save money?
+Most sites will tell you to quit smoking or stop buying Starbucks every day.
+While those suggestions are valid, we know you've heard all that before.

-So instead, here are seven (hopefully) fresh New Year's resolutions for you to consider, all of which will save you some moolah in 2017.
+So instead, here are seven (hopefully) fresh New Year's resolutions for you to consider all of which will save you some moolah in 2018.

 Borrow From Friends Instead of Buying

-Pulling the trigger on a purchase has never been easier with the ubiquity of smartphones.
+Pulling the trigger on a purchase has never been easier with internet and mobile shopping.
 But this year, resolve to think through new purchases before clicking "buy."
 Borrowing might seem like a relic of the past, but it's coming back into vogue with the rise of the sharing economy.

-So before you make any purchase this year, first consider whether this is an item you'll use regularly, or if it will have fairly limited use.
+So before you make any purchase this year, first consider whether this is an item you'll use regularly, or if it'll have fairly limited use.
 If it's the latter, you might be able to borrow from a friend, family member, or neighbor and avoid the expense.
-For instance, instead of buying a set of tools you will rarely use, consider borrowing instead.
-Then you can return the favor by lending a fancy dress for a special occasion or your leaf blower on a Saturday in November.
+For instance, instead of buying a set of tools you'll rarely use, consider borrowing instead.
+Then you can return the favor by lending, say, your leaf blower when your friend needs it.
 Borrowing instead of buying saves money and avoids needless clutter.

 Speaking of clutter, go through your home and find things you either haven't used in awhile or you may have never even opened.
-There might even be gifts you received that you are already willing to part with.
-Make some extra cash by selling those items on Craigslist, eBay, or Facebook Marketplace.
+There might even be gifts you received that you're already willing to part with.
+Make some extra money by selling those items on Craigslist, eBay, or Facebook Marketplace.
 Or if you have enough excess stuff, go the old-fashioned route and have a garage sale.
-You never know how many hundreds or thousands of dollars you have collecting dust in your house.
+You never know how much cash you have just sitting around in your house.

 Increase Your Retirement Savings

 This will have the biggest payoff of any resolution you make.
-No matter your age or current contribution amount, increase the amount you are saving by 1% at the beginning of the new year, and then by another 1% midway through 2018.
+No matter your age or current contribution amount, increase the amount you're saving by 1% at the beginning of the new year, and then by another 1% midway through 2018.
 For someone making $40,000 per year, that would be an extra $600 saved for 2018, and $800 per year going forward.

 The easiest way to do this is to bump that percentage up in your 401(k).
 If you don't have access to a 401(k), consider opening a Roth IRA.
-You'll feel the effects less if you coincide your savings bumps with the times when you get a raise.
+You'll feel the effects less if you coincide your midyear savings bump with you getting a raise.
 You can even calculate how much that small bump will affect your future retirement nest egg.